bkenez/dramacool-scraper/README.md

 * `--ep`

-  By default, the program lists only the most recent SUB and RAW episodes.
-If this flag is present, all episodes, including older ones, will be listed.
+  By default, the program lists only the most recent SUB and RAW episodes in addition to the other information.
+If this flag is present, only episode information will be listed.
+This flag is compatible with `--newer DATE_TIME`

 ## EXAMPLES